Ways We Can Help

 The Clare Foundation established The Charity Advisors Network in 2010 with the aim of connecting high quality corporate volunteers from all spheres of business with charities in need of their skill sets.

 Given the ever changing economic environment and the greater pressure on the charity sector due, in part, to austerity, community partnerships and the serious breeches in trust with the donors it has become apparent that we need to put more emphasis on the infrastructure support.
-We will provide Bespoke support and Triage where appropriate.
+We can provide bespoke support and triage where appropriate.

 Our ability to build great partnerships with corporate, professional and sector skilled people is critical to our success and at the heart of our support for charities.

-Our new programme, CHAT (Charity Help Advisory Team), will be coordinated and triaged by Martin Gallagher, CEO of The Clare Foundation.
+In 2017 we developed our new programme, CHAT (Charity Help Advisory Team), coordinated and triaged by Martin Gallagher, CEO of The Clare Foundation.
 CHAT has a larger and more diverse group of specialists and experts in various fields of delivery.
-Charities can approach by email, phone or visiting us at the Clare Charity Centre.
+Charities can approach by email or by filling out our form.

 As part of the delivery model The Clare Foundation is setting up a programme of Pro Bono Workshops and Seminars for a cross section of the sector, we will also be delivering specialist workshops/training in a tailor made format.